lovitolorenzo/Ballot_deployment/README.md

-# Lesson 8 - Scripts for Ballot.sol and events
+# Scripts for Ballot.sol and events

+## Purpose

+- This project's target is interact with Ballot.sol in a such way to **_deploy and build its back end_**.

 ## Using scripts to automate operations

-* Running a script with yarn and node, ts-node and/or hardhat
+- Running a script with yarn and node, ts-node and/or hardhat
-* Ballot deployment  script
+- Ballot deployment script
-* Passing arguments
+- Passing arguments
-* Passing variables to the deployment script
+- Passing variables to the deployment script
-* Environment files
+- Environment files
-* Providers
+- Providers
-* Connecting to a testnet with a RPC Provider
+- Connecting to a testnet with a RPC Provider
-* Running scripts on chain
+- Running scripts on chain
-* Script for giving voting rights to a given address
+- Script for giving voting rights to a given address
-* Dealing with transactions in scripts
+- Dealing with transactions in scripts

 ### References

 https://hardhat.org/hardhat-runner/docs/guides/typescript#running-your-tests-and-scripts-directly-with--ts-node

 https://nodejs.org/docs/latest/api/process.html#processargv